bill-boys/jira-task-to-gsheet/readme.md

 # Jira Data to Google Sheets

-This project retrieves Jira task data and saves it to a Google Sheet.

-# Jira Data to Google Sheets

 This project automates the process of retrieving Jira task data and exporting it to a Google Sheet.
 It is designed to help teams track and analyze Jira issues efficiently by leveraging the Google Sheets API.

 ## Features